reefactor/brainfood_reference/README.md

 Individual self-reflection, return of the individual to the ground of human nature, to his own deepest being with its individual and social destiny — here is the beginning of a cure for the blindness which reigns at the present hour
 > -- C.G.
 Jung, CW 7, Page 5

+> One does not become enlightened by imagining figures of light, but by making the darkness conscious.
+The latter procedure, however, is disagreeable and therefore not popular
+> ― C.G.
+Jung

 > Kierkegaard, like Nietzsche a half-century later, sees the human self not simply as a finished product, a kind of entity, but as a developing process.
 A self is not simply something I am but something I must become…To be a self is to embark on a process in which one becomes something…Essentially, a person is in despair if they fail to be fully a self.
 An awareness of the emptiness of self results in that feeling we normally call despair…
 > -- Kierkegaard by Stephen Evans

 > To will to be himself is man’s true vocation… blockages in self-awareness [occur] because the individual [is] unable to move through accumulations of anxiety at various points in his growth.
 Kierkegaard makes it clear that selfhood depends upon the individual’s capacity to confront anxiety and move ahead despite it
 > -- The Meaning of Anxiety by Rollo May

+> I also believe – and hope – that politics and economics will cease to be as important in the future as they have been in the past; the time will come when most of our present controversies on these matters will seem as trivial, or as meaningless, as the theological debates in which the keenest minds of the Middle Ages dissipated their energies.
+Politics and economics are concerned with power and wealth, neither of which should be the primary, still less the exclusive, concern of full-grown men
+> -- Profiles of the Future by Arthur C. Clarke

 The drive for [Self-actualization](https://en.wikipedia.org/wiki/Self-actualization) depends on [basic bodily and ego needs - physiological, safety, belonging and social esteem](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs) needs been fulfilled same as human forebrain cortex depends on midbrain infrastructure,